theianmay/C-examples/README.md

 # C-examples
-Examples for learning purposes - feel free to use and hopefully this helps!
+Examples from various sources for learning purposes - feel free to use and hopefully this helps!